krystianbajno/uplink/README.md

 The UPLINK server includes a web interface accessible via any modern web browser:

 - **Dynamic WebSocket Connection**: Automatically connects using `ws://` or `wss://` based on the URL.
+Enter passphrase and press connect.
 - **Command Execution**: Issue commands such as `LIST`, `GET`, `PUT`, `SHELL`, etc., directly from the web interface.
 - **File Management**: Upload files through the interface; files are compressed and encrypted before being sent to the server.
-- **Passphrase Management**: Easily update the passphrase through the web interface.
-All connected nodes are automatically synchronized with the new passphrase.
 - **Real-time Feedback**: View command outputs and system feedback directly within the web interface.

 ### Accessing the Web Interface